Parmanu-AITIANS/CodeClause_UnitConvertor/README.md

 # CodeClause_UnitConvertor
-Simply using python program for conversion
+Simply using python program for timing and stopwatch